 Running Costs

-Road tax is approximately €280 per year — higher than equivalent diesels because the petrol engine produces more CO2.
+Road tax is approximately €270 per year for the manual and €280 for the CVT automatic — higher than equivalent diesels because the petrol engine produces more CO2.
 The trade-off is significantly lower maintenance costs — no DPF, no EGR valve, no diesel-specific servicing concerns.
 Real-world fuel economy is 40–42 MPG.

 What to Pay in Ireland